Ayurveda for Immunity: Strengthen Your Natural Defences

 Traditional Ayurvedic herbs for immunity include ashwagandha (adaptogenic strength), tulsi (respiratory support), turmeric (anti-inflammatory), amalaki (vitamin C-rich), and guduchi (immune modulation).
 Always consult a practitioner before starting new herbs.

 Ayurveda considers Agni (digestive fire) the foundation of immunity.
 Weak digestion produces what Ayurveda describes as Ama (related to metabolic byproducts) that may clog channels and weaken Ojas.
-Supporting strong, balanced digestion is considered the single most important step for building immunity.
+Supporting strong, balanced digestion is the single most important step for building immunity.

 This article is for educational purposes only and reflects traditional Ayurvedic perspectives alongside selected research.
 It is not medical advice.
 Always consult a qualified healthcare provider before acting on any information presented here.